Biology Major Overview

 Advanced Biology Courses

-Students who wish to complete the B.S. in Biology must choose one of 8 specializations: Developmental Genetics, Ecology & Evolution, Environmental Biology, Interdisciplinary Biology, Neuroscience, Quantitative Biology and Bioinformatics, Biology/Bioengineering, or Biology/Clinical Laboratory Sciences Double Major.
+Students who wish to complete the B.S. in Biology requires 20 upper division credits in Biology from one of 6 specializations: Developmental Genetics, Ecology & Evolution, Environmental Biology, Interdisciplinary Biology, Neuroscience, Quantitative Biology and Bioinformatics.

 Research in Biology